 - benchmark sets for certain problem domains and their mutual advantages and weaknesses

-All accepted papers in this session will be included in the Computational Intelligence journal published by Wile Periodicals, Inc., and indexed by EI and SCI.
+All accepted papers in this special issue will be included in the Applied Soft Computing journal published by Elsevier B.V., and indexed by EI and SCIE.

 3. Important Dates